agro1986/chatgpt-math-fails/README.md

 At first I wanted to relearn math with the assistance of ChatGPT, thinking that its assistance will supercharge my learning.
 However it turned out that I was the one having to correct and teach ChatGPT math.

+## Technical details

-The version used is ChatGPT 4o from the website as a pro user (not API/playground).
-Memory and custom instructions are turned off.
+* The version used is ChatGPT 4o from the website as a pro user (not API/playground).
+* Memory and custom instructions are turned off.
-No extra prompting such as "think step by step", I just wrote the textbook exercises as is.
+* No extra prompting such as "think step by step".
+* When an exercise asks for a bunch of independent questions (such as "prove the statements a, b, and c"), I ask the questions separately (sucs as "prove the statement a").

 # A Concise Introduction to Pure Mathematics 4th edition by Martin Liebeck